25 Weird Cat Facts That Will Blow Your Mind

 6. Their Jaws Don’t Move Sideways

-7. Cats Only Meow for Humans
+7. Domestic Cats Meow Only in Front of Humans

 9. A Cat’s Nose Print is Unique